dready92/10er10/UPGRADE.md

 **What changed ?**

-- invites system (needs to be configured, see the instructions in the doc folder. requires npm module node-mailer)
+- invites system (needs to be configured, see the instructions in the doc folder. requires npm module node-mailer.
+You'll need the sendmail executable in the path of the user running the 10er10 server)
 - artist tokenizer improved

 Upgrade from 0.3 to 0.4